Alan Lawrence Sitomer: Biography

 Sitomer has also authored multiple young adult novels published by Disney and Penguin Putnam which include The Hoopster, Hip-Hop High School, Homeboyz, The Secret Story of Sonia Rodriguez, Nerd Girls: The Rise of the Dorkasaurus, The Downside of Being Up, Daddies Do It Different, CinderSmella, and Nerd Girls: A Catastrophe of Nerdish Proportions.

 The American Library Association named Homeboyz a Top Ten Book of the Year 2008.
 It also received the prestigious ALA Quick Pick Recognition for young adult novel which best engages reluctant readers.
 The Secret Story of Sonia Rodriguez was nominated for the same award.

 Sitomer is the author of Hip-Hop Poetry & the Classics, a text being used in classrooms across the United States to illuminate classic poetry through hip-hop in order to engage disengaged students in both poetry and academics.

 Additionally, Sitomer has written a teacher’s methodology book for Scholastic titled Teaching Teens & Reaping Results: In a Wi-Fi, Hip-Hop, Where-Has-All-The-Sanity-Gone World.

 Most recently, Sitomer has authored The Alan Sitomer BookJam.
 BookJams have been designed to nail core language arts standards, raise test scores, and return teachers to a position of strength.
-By bringing real books back into the classroom through a student-centric approach to learning in order to achieve core curriculum objectives, teachers can utilize all the tools Alan Sitomer utilizes in his own classroom each and every day.
-BookJams are literally “straight out of Alan's private filing cabinet” and include a host of core, standards-based activities and lesson plans as well as a dynamic spectrum of 21st-century, hands-on learning projects.
+By bringing paper books back into the classroom through a student-centric approach to learning in order to achieve core curriculum objectives, teachers can utilize all the tools Alan Sitomer utilizes in his own classroom each and every day.
+BookJams include a host of core, standards-based activities and lesson plans as well as a spectrum of 21st-century, hands-on learning projects.
 Intelligent grading rubrics, differentiated assessments and award-winning literature are all included.